arsh-k/webpage/_pages/about.md

 Hey everyone!
 I am a graduate student at ETH Zürich pursuing an MSc degree in Computational Science and Engineering (specializing in Fluid Dynamics).
 My broad research interests are Scientific Machine Learning and Scientific Computing.

-Prior to graduate school, I completed the Bachelor in Chemical Engineering degree at BITS Pilani, India and worked as an undergraduate research intern at the Lu Group (University of Pennsylvania).
+Prior to graduate school, I completed my Bachelors in Chemical Engineering at BITS Pilani, India and worked as an undergraduate research intern at the Lu Group (University of Pennsylvania).

 Milestones